Recognise non-consensual sexual touching

 Learn more about sexual assault

-Harassment It is an unacceptable violation of your rights.
-Sexual harassment may also be a crime.
-Sexual harassment is unwanted sexual behaviour that a reasonable person would consider to be offensive, humiliating or intimidating in the circumstances.
+Sexual harassment is unwanted sexualised behaviour that a reasonable person would consider to be offensive, humiliating or intimidating in the circumstances.
+Behaviours may occur in person or through use of digital technology.
 The intention of the person doing the harassing is irrelevant.

 Learn more about harassment